memser-spaceport/labweek24-events/README.md

 3\.
 Create a branch like event-&lt;your-event-filename&gt;, for eg. 'event-Funding-the-Commons', 'event-Opening-Party'

 4\.
-Place the finished file in the path as mentioned: /events/&lt;your-event-file-name&gt;.json
+Place the finished file in the path as mentioned: /events/labweek-24/pg/&lt;your-event-file-name&gt;.json

 5\.
-Create a PR from this branch to 'develop' branch
+Create a PR from this branch to 'main' branch

 6\.
 The Labweek team will review and merge your event into the website